Library

 Tableau and Power BI help researchers identify patterns and trends from large datasets.
 Use these tools to segment customers, chart their satisfaction, and evaluate business performance.
 Companies benefit from stakeholders making data-driven decisions.

-Convert Insights into Action
+Convert insights into action

 Collecting and organizing raw data is merely the process.
 What does your customer analysis tell you?